KESTIO

 Marketing automation to increase your sales... while reducing your expenses!

-Companies using marketing automation solutions see an average 14.5% increase in sales, while observing a 12% reduction in marketing expenditure*.
+Companies using marketing automation solutions see an average increase of 14.5% in their sales, while observing a 12% decrease in their marketing expenses.

-Marketing automation can thus become a key asset for your productivity!
+Marketing automation can be a key asset for your productivity!

 What is marketing automation?

-Marketing automation refers to the set of methods and tools used toautomate repetitive marketing tasks and manage campaigns in a more efficient, personalized way
+Marketing automation refers to the methods and tools used to automate repetitive marketing tasks and to manage campaigns more efficiently and in a personalized way

-Thanks to a marketing automation solution, you can ensure that your campaigns are triggered by a certain behavior of your prospect or customer, and that they are tailored as closely as possible to their needs!
+With a marketing automation solution, you can ensure that your campaigns are triggered by specific prospect or customer behavior and are tailored to their needs!

-• Automatically send personalized e-mails based on the stage of your prospect's buying journey 📧
+• The automatic sending of personalized emails based on the stage of your prospect's purchasing journey 📧

 •